mkbru/OnlineMarketplace/README.md

     cd config

     touch config.js (paste the config file in here and save the file)

+    cd ..

-    docker build -t ecommerce:v1 .
+    docker build -t onlinemarketplace:v1 .

-    docker ps
+    docker images

-    docker run -d -p 3000:3000 <CONTAINER ID>
+    docker run -p 8080:8080 -d <IMAGE_ID>

-Usage
+###Usage

 To use this API the you must create a new user, and generate a token.
-The token should be attached to the request 'Authorization' header for all POST, PUT and DELETE requests.
+The token should be attached to the request 'Authorization' header for all requests.

 | Users API |Method| URL | Example Request |
 |------------- | -------------   | ---| ---|